Crostoli

 What to do:

-Into your stand mixer bowl add: eggs, sugar & melted butter.
+1. Into your stand mixer bowl add: eggs, sugar and melted butter.
 Mix well to combine.
-Add in the lemon zest & grappa & mix to combine.
-Add the salt and GRADUALLY add in your flour.
+Add lemon zest, grappa.
+Mix to combine.
+Add salt and GRADUALLY add flour.

-Transfer the dough to your working surface and knead until dough is at a nice silky consistency.
+2. Transfer dough to your working surface and knead until dough is at a nice silky consistency.
 Cut your dough ball into 4 equal pieces.
-Place 1 piece onto your work surface & cover the remaining pieces with a kitchen towel.
+Place 1 piece onto your work surface and cover the remaining pieces with a kitchen towel.

-Place enough oil into a deep sided dish to fry your Crostoli (approx 2″).
+3. Place enough oil into a deep sided dish to fry your Crostoli (approx 2″).
 Heat oil to 350 degrees.
 WHILE oil is heating up, roll out your dough to a thin layer.
-Using your pastry wheel, cut the dough into rectangles & then using the pastry wheel, place a small slit down the middle of each rectangle.
-Continue until all of your dough is rolled out & cut.
+Using your pastry wheel, cut the dough into rectangles and then using the pastry wheel, place a small slit down the middle of each rectangle.
+Continue until all of your dough is rolled out and cut.

-When oil is hot, fry your strips of dough.
-Careful not to crowd the pan & remember to monitor the temperature of your oil.
+4. When oil is hot, fry your strips of dough.
+Careful not to crowd the pan.
+Remember to monitor the temperature of your oil.
 You’ll need to do this in batches.
-When strips are golden, transfer them to a plate lined with paper towels & while still hot sprinkle powdered sugar on top.
+When strips are golden, transfer them to a plate lined with paper towels.
+While still hot sprinkle powdered sugar on top.
 Continue until all pieces are done.

 Buon Appetito!